What do you do, Monica?

 What is your proudest moment?

 Engaging with women and birthing people in our local areas to find out their personal experiences.
-We really strived to include everyone in our local communities – for example we went to the Lewisham Islamic centre, and we spoke with people via the refugee resettlement programme.
-By working hard to engage people who are often not heard, we were able to gather views and input from right across the diverse communities living in South East London.
+We really strived to include everyone in our local communities – for example we went to the Lewisham Islamic centre, and we spoke with people on the refugee resettlement programme.
+By working hard to engage people who are often not heard, we were able to gather views and input from right across the diverse communities living in south east London.
 This was really, really important to help identify and address health inequalities.
 We even held sessions in Spanish, as there is a big Latin-American community in south London.
 I am from Colombia myself so had an advantage here!

 We found that women and birthing people have the same needs and wants in terms of pelvic health, but they unfortunately face many barriers including lack of understanding about NHS health care systems, and lack of information in their own language.
 This is why we have collaborated with physiotherapists across London to develop videos on pelvic health that have been translated into multiple languages.